logo

 Embarking on a journey to Brazil?
 Understanding the differences between the Brazil eVisa and the Visitor Visa is key to a seamless travel experience.

-• Brazil Tourist eVisa: The eVisa is an electronic visa, applied for and received online.
 It’s generally processed faster than a traditional visa and valid for shorter stays, perfect for tourists, business trips, or short-term visits.
-It’s available to citizens of specific countries only.
+It’s available to citizens of specific countries only as outlined above.

 • Brazil Visitor Visa: This is a physical visa stamped in your passport.
 An interview at the Brazilian Consulate or Embassy may be required.
 It’s available to a wider range of nationalities.